ajrmdn/RPG-Game/README.md

 Step 2: Make sure node.js and npm are installed

-Step 3: In terminal, within the project directory, run npm installed
+Step 3: In terminal, within the project directory, type npm install

-Step4: In terminal, within the project directory, run npm run build
+Step 4: In terminal, within the project directory, type npm run build

+Step 5: In terminal, within the project directory, type npm run start

 ## Technologies Used